CACI International (NYSE:CACI) Issues FY 2023 Earnings Guidance

-CACI International (NYSE:CACI – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided EPS guidance of $17.65-$18.49 for the period, compared to the consensus EPS estimate of $19.52.
+CACI International (NYSE:CACI – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $17.65-$18.49 for the period, compared to the consensus estimate of $19.52.
 The company issued revenue guidance of $6.47 billion-$6.67 billion, compared to the consensus revenue estimate of $6.59 billion.

 Analyst Upgrades and Downgrades

-In other news, CFO Thomas A. Mutryn sold 1,695 shares of the stock in a transaction that occurred on Wednesday, August 17th.
-The shares were sold at an average price of $285.00, for a total transaction of $483,075.00.
-Following the sale, the chief financial officer now directly owns 32,066 shares of the company’s stock, valued at $9,138,810.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-1.27% of the stock is owned by insiders.
+In related news, CFO Thomas A. Mutryn sold 1,695 shares of the firm’s stock in a transaction dated Wednesday, August 17th.
+The shares were sold at an average price of $285.00, for a total value of $483,075.00.
+Following the transaction, the chief financial officer now owns 32,066 shares of the company’s stock, valued at approximately $9,138,810.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+1.56% of the stock is owned by insiders.

-Hedge funds have recently bought and sold shares of the company.
-Brown Brothers Harriman & Co. grew its position in shares of CACI International by 47.7% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 288 shares of the information technology services provider’s stock valued at $87,000 after acquiring an additional 93 shares during the period.
-Neuberger Berman Group LLC increased its position in CACI International by 43.8% during the 1st quarter.
-Neuberger Berman Group LLC now owns 1,911 shares of the information technology services provider’s stock worth $576,000 after purchasing an additional 582 shares in the last quarter.
-Zions Bancorporation N.A. increased its position in CACI International by 37.3% during the 1st quarter.
-Zions Bancorporation N.A. now owns 2,762 shares of the information technology services provider’s stock worth $832,000 after purchasing an additional 751 shares in the last quarter.
-Finally, Captrust Financial Advisors increased its position in CACI International by 435.5% during the 2nd quarter.
-Captrust Financial Advisors now owns 4,943 shares of the information technology services provider’s stock worth $1,393,000 after purchasing an additional 4,020 shares in the last quarter.
-86.78% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the business.
+Brown Brothers Harriman & Co. increased its stake in CACI International by 47.7% in the 1st quarter.
+Brown Brothers Harriman & Co. now owns 288 shares of the information technology services provider’s stock valued at $87,000 after buying an additional 93 shares during the last quarter.
+Captrust Financial Advisors increased its stake in CACI International by 14.3% in the 2nd quarter.
+Captrust Financial Advisors now owns 1,055 shares of the information technology services provider’s stock valued at $297,000 after buying an additional 132 shares during the last quarter.
+Neuberger Berman Group LLC increased its stake in CACI International by 43.8% in the 1st quarter.
+Neuberger Berman Group LLC now owns 1,911 shares of the information technology services provider’s stock valued at $576,000 after buying an additional 582 shares during the last quarter.
+Finally, Zions Bancorporation N.A. increased its stake in CACI International by 37.3% in the 1st quarter.
+Zions Bancorporation N.A. now owns 2,762 shares of the information technology services provider’s stock valued at $832,000 after buying an additional 751 shares during the last quarter.
+Institutional investors own 86.78% of the company’s stock.

 CACI International Company Profile